jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

         (B) the Waikato Regional Council in relation to that part of its region within the district of the Franklin District Council
   - **regional land transport programme** means a regional land transport programme prepared under Part 2, as from time to time amended or varied
   - **regional land transport strategy** means a regional land transport strategy prepared under Part 3
+  - **regional public transport plan** has the same meaning as in section 4 of the Public Transport Management Act 2008
   - **regional transport committee** means a regional transport committee established under section 105 or clause 11 of Schedule 7
   - **registered owner** , in relation to a motor vehicle, means the person registered under the Transport (Vehicle and Driver Registration and Licensing) Act 1986 as the owner of the vehicle
-  - **registered service** has the same meaning as in section 47 of the Transport Services Licensing Act 1989
+  - **registered service** has the same meaning as in section 4 of the Public Transport Management Act 2008
   - **road** —
     (a) means a road as defined in section 2(1) of the Government Roading Powers Act 1989; and (b) despite the terms of that definition, in subpart 2 of Part 2, includes a motorway as defined in that section; and